 Resume screening is a process where you identify if the candidate is suitable for the role or not.
 It has been a manual process for decades.
 An ATS or recruiting software may act as resume screening software too.
-However, most of these softwares use keyword matching methods which are error prone.
+However, most of these software use keyword matching methods which are error-prone.
 AI in recruitment has challenged the traditional approaches.
-Use of AI for resume screening can automate this process with much higher accuracy.
-Such automation can screen thousands of resumes in matter of few seconds.
+The use of AI for resume screening can automate this process with much higher accuracy.
+Such automation can screen thousands of resumes in a matter of a few seconds.

 According to a survey by Korn Ferry, 63% of talent professional believes that AI has changed the way recruitment is done in their organization.

 Recruiters that are using AI for resume screening are clearly at an advantage over recruiters who are either doing it manually or using traditional Applicant Tracking System (ATS) for resume screening.
 AI recruiting software offers some big advantages over traditional methods.
 Let’s look at some of these advantages.

 Freeing Up Recruiters Time

 On average, every job post receives about 250 candidate applications.
 If a recruiter spends about 2 minutes for screening a resume, it is 500 minutes a day.
 Resume screening software can do that in 2 seconds.
 Yes! in 2 seconds.

 In addition to that, using AI for resume screening can rank these candidates based on your hiring pattern.
 AI can screen resume like a domain expert.
 It would screen resumes contextually.
 So, the shortlisting of candidates happens right away.
 Recruiters do not have to screen a pile of resumes one by one.
 They could find the best matching resumes soon.

 With more time available, a recruiter can spend their time talking to the most promising candidates and increase their chance of engaging the right talent faster.